11 Highest-Quality Tennis Strings

 Tradeoffs

 Hybrid stringing with natural gut and polyester is a double-edged sword.
-While you get a blend of characteristics, you don’t get the full benefit of either string type and end up meeting somewhere in the middle.
-For many players, this is an ideal scenario.
+While the combination offers a blend of characteristics, you don’t get the full benefit of either string type and end up meeting somewhere in the middle.

+For many players, this might offer an ideal scenario.
 However, it may leave others wanting.
-In particular, players used to full polyester string setups may find Wilson Champions Choice a bit too high-powered and lacking in the spin and control departments, so you’ll need to consider those facets when stringing with this hybrid.
+In particular, players used to full polyester string setups may find Wilson Champions Choice a bit too high-powered and lacking in the spin and control departments, so you’ll need to consider these tradeoffs.

 Ratings